Will your US trademark application be based on a foreign trademark application or registration?

 Copy of foreign registration required

-If and when the foreign application becomes a registration, an applicant may then rely upon the foreign registration to obtain the US registration without having to first show use in US commerce.
-This is known as a foreign registration basis under Section 44(e).
-The applicant must submit a copy of the foreign registration, which can be a photocopy that need not be certified.
+The applicant must submit a copy of the foreign registration, which can be a photocopy.
+A certified copy is not required.
 If the foreign registration is not in English, an English translation signed by the translator (swearing not necessary) must be filed.
 The applicant must identify the registration number and registration date.

 Option to delete Intent-To-Use filing basis